zibnix/docache/README.md

 ### Why?

-This code can allow you to control the frequency that some data is generated, rather than responding to something that might have a higher frequency, like network requests.
+This code can allow you to control the frequency that some data is generated, rather than responding to something that might have a nono-ideal frequency, like network requests.
 Use this code to prevent network activity from reaching your data storage or devices if you don't ever want a request to wait for backend IO.